Meet your AI Accountability Partners. None of Them Are Optional.

 Most HR leaders approach AI regulation the same way they approach a compliance audit: head down, running a checklist of things they’re not supposed to do.
 When a law drops with penalties attached, the first instinct is defensive.
 There’s a more useful way to read NYC Local Law 144, the EU AI Act, and the […]

-The HR tech industry has a contradiction it needs to answer for.
+The HR technology industry has a contradiction it needs to answer for.
 These are the companies whose entire market value is built on helping other organizations attract, develop, and retain human talent.
 They sell workforce intelligence.
 They advise CHROs on engagement, retention, and the future of work.
 In the first quarter of 2026, they are […]